NOTE 4: SIGNIFICANT ACCOUNTING POLICIES

 Concentrations of Credit Risk

 Financial instruments and related items, which potentially subject the Company to concentrations of credit risk, consist primarily of cash and cash equivalents.
 The Company places its cash and temporary cash investments with credit quality institutions.
 At times, such amounts may be in excess of the FDIC insurance limit.
-The Company does not have allowance for doubtful accounts at March 31, 2019 and December 31, 2018.
-The Company had $13,000 accounts receivable at March 31, 2019 and -0- at December 31,2018.
+The Company does not have accounts receivable and allowance for doubtful accounts at December 31, 2018 and 2017.

 Net Loss per Common Share

 Net loss per common share is computed pursuant to section 260-10-45 Earnings Per Share (ASC 260-10) of the FASB Accounting Standards Codification.
 Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
 Diluted net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding and the member potentially outstanding during each period.
 In periods when a net loss is experienced, only basic net loss per share is calculated because to do otherwise would be anti-dilutive.

 There were common share equivalents 15,843,037 at December 31, 2018 and 15,587,904 at December 31, 2017.
 For the year ended December 31, 2018 and 2017 these potential shares were excluded from the shares used to calculate diluted earnings per share as their inclusion would reduce net loss per share.